rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for the flags of critters in the line of fire not being taken into account when calculating the hit chance penalty of ranged attacks
 >Added a fix to the check for ranged weapons in the Fast Shot trait and FastShotFix
 >Added a fix for the background image of the character portrait on the player's inventory screen
->Added a fix for the broken Print() script function
 >Added the original Fallout 1 behavior of the Fast Shot trait to FastShotFix
 >Added an option to enable linear texture filtering for DX9 graphics modes
 >Added support for ACM audio file playback and volume control to soundplay script function